a-level Classical Civilisation

 The study of ancient civilisations is most likely to appeal to those who have an interest in history, philosophy, literature and art and it is not necessary to have any prior knowledge of the classical world.
 Our aim is to discover what it was like in the times of the great philosophers, writers, sculptors, artists and historians.
 We uncover the past through source material such as plays, artefacts and epic poetry.
-The AS course focuses on the origins of western drama and literature by studying the plays of the great playwrights and the epic poet, Homer.
-The A2 course focuses on Greek art and architecture and its influence on western art and design as well as the society, culture and values of the Romans through the writings of Virgil.
+The first year focuses on the origins of western drama and literature by studying the plays of the great playwrights and the epic poet, Homer.
+The second year focuses on Greek art and architecture and its influence on western art and design as well as the society, culture and values of the Romans through the writings of Virgil.

 The aims of the course are for students to:

 - develop an interest in, and enthusiasm for, the classical world

 - acquire, through studying a range of appropriate sources, knowledge and understanding of selected aspects of classical civilisation